IMPORTANT INFORMATION FOR PATIENTS - UPDATED FRIDAY 15 MAY

 Vit B12 vaccintions - loading doses will still be provided

-Other types of vaccinations - Generally suspended but nursing staff will advise whether your vaccination is required in a particular timescale
+Other types of vaccinations - Generally suspended but nursing staff will advise whether your vaccination is required within a particular timescale

 Complex wound dressings - We now have a nurse working in the community and, if your dressing is complex and requires nursing input, she will liaise with you to arrange visit times